Canyonlands Research Station

 Southwest Biological Sciences Center

 What I do...

+Previously, I worked in the Spatial Ecology Lab at the University of Alaska Fairbanks, as part of a team that is trying to understand how terrestrial ecosystems in the Arctic are responding to ongoing climate change, and the impacts those changes will have on Arctic communities.
 For my dissertation research, I studied how plant roots and soil micro-organisms drive the terrestrial carbon cycle.
 More specifically I quantified winter soil respiration (loss of carbon from the soil) in winter-dominated ecosystems, such as sagebrush steppe and sub-alpine forests, and explored the mechanisms underlying winter soil respiration.

 My first, and overarching, research interest is the interaction between a changing climate and terrestrial biogeochemistry and community ecology.
 The exchange of carbon and nitrogen (and other elements) between plants, soils, atmosphere and water, is highly sensitive to climate, along with being a major factor in climate regulation.
 I am working to develop and improve methods for integrating data from experimental manipulations and monitoring studies into large scale ecological simulation models.
 Based on this work, I want to improve the way ecological models are used to inform environmental decision making.

 From a broader perspective, I approach the science of ecology as a tool to help people better manage our interactions with the natural world.
 Industrialization has resulted in significant degradation of the natural world, upon which we depend for numerous ecosystem services.
 To provide for our own security, and to act as good stewards of the Earth, we need to explore better ways of using our natural resources.